The $\rho$-Fourier transform: Introduction

 Conjectures \ref{conj:Sch} and \ref{conj:Sch:des} are a large part of the local conjectures of Braverman-Kazhdan and Ng\^o on Schwartz spaces \cite{BK-lifting,NgoSums,Ngo:Hankel}.
 A nice summary is given in \cite[Conjecture 2.1.1]{Luo:Ngo}.
 To compare the conjectures, we point out that for technical reasons we only consider tempered representations in this paper, whereas in loc.~cit.~the authors consider all irreducible admissible representations.
 Moreover in loc.~cit.~the authors ask for an interpretation of $\mathcal{F}_{\rho}$ as a convolution satisfying certain properties.
 We omit a discussion of this in the introduction (but see \S \ref{ssec:kernel} below).

 We also prove Conjecture \ref{conj:Sch:des}:

 \begin{thm} If the desiderata on the local Langlands correspondence in \S \ref{sec:LLC} are valid then Conjecture \ref{conj:Sch:des} holds. \end{thm}

+Before outlining the argument we discuss related literature.
+There are several papers on geometrization of unramified or Iwahori-ramified $\rho$-Schwartz spaces in the equal characteristic case \cite{BNS,BBFK}, and a paper \cite{Luo:Ngo} constructing Fourier transforms for symmetric power representations of ${}^L\mathrm{GL}_2$ for most non-Archimedean fields.
+In contrast to these previous works, our approach is direct and has the virtue that it proceeds essentially uniformly for all types of ramification and all places of a number field.
+The key contribution of this paper is to prove that the Harish-Chandra space and the corresponding Plancherel formula are sufficient to construct Fourier transforms.
+We emphasize that providing a construction of a previously conjectural morphism like the Fourier transform is important.
+One then can build the theory on firm ground.

 Let us simultaneously outline the argument and the sections of this paper.
-We point out at the outset that we work with more general $G$ and $\rho$ than those considered above in the body of the paper.
+We work with more general $G$ and $\rho$ than those considered above in the body of the paper.
 In \S \ref{sec:prelim} we collect various preliminaries, culminating with a description of the matrical Harish-Chandra Plancherel formula in \S \ref{sec:HPmap}.
 We then turn to a statement of a coarse version of the local Langlands correspondence in \S \ref{sec:LLC}.
+This may be of interest to experts.
+Along the way we prove the compatibility of two potentially different definitions of $\gamma$-factors in the case of general linear groups (see Proposition \ref{prop:GLn}).
 We also prove uniform bounds on $\gamma$-factors in the Archimedean case in \S \ref{LLCa:gamma:bound}.
 These are important because we treat functions that are not necessarily finite under a maximal compact subgroup when $F$ is Archimedean.
+Despite the technicality of these local results on $\gamma$-factors, they are of independent interest and will be helpful in other circumstances.

 We then construct the Fourier transform in \S \ref{sec:FourieronHCSchwartz} and prove Conjecture \ref{conj:Sch} in Theorem \ref{thm:1}.
 Essentially we construct the Fourier transform using the Harish-Chandra Plancherel theorem by declaring that \eqref{operator:bound} is valid.
 We construct the kernel function for the Fourier transform spectrally in \S \ref{ssec:kernel}, define the basic function in \S \ref{Section:Basic:Function}, and prove several estimates for later use in \S \ref{ssec:growth}.